the-markup/investigation-isp/README.md

 | internet_perc_broadband     | The percentage of the population that is already subscriped to broadband in an addresses' Census block group.                                  |
 | median_household_income     | The median household income in the addresses' Census block group.
 Sourced from the 2019 5-year American Community Survey                       |

+This dataset is created in `notebooks/1-process-offers.ipynb`.
 You can find a similar file for inidividuals cities, [below](#Localized-datasets).

+### What else is in the data directory?
 Tables and figures featured in our methodology and story can be found in `data/ouput/tables` and `data/output/figs`, respectively.

 The `data/` directory also features `data/input/` and `data/intermediary/` for files that were collected and processed to create the `data/output` files mentioned above.
 The complete directory is not stored on GitHub due to space restrictions.
-See [end of this section](#Download-all-data) on how to access this data.
+Go to the [the next section](#Download-all-data) to access this data.

 Address data was downloaded from [OpenSources](https://opensources.io) and [NYC Open Data](https://data.cityofnewyork.us/City-Government/NYC-Address-Points/g6pj-hd8k) and grouped and into block groups in `data/input/isp` as [gzip](https://www.gzip.org/)ped-[GeoJSON](https://geojson.org/) files.

-These records get fed into lookup tools for each ISP's webszite.
+These records get fed into lookup tools for each ISP's website.
 Raw API responses from lookup tools are saved by block group in `data/intermediary/isp`.

-We provide one file as an example of a block group's data on this directory.

 We collected demographic data from the 2019 American Community Survey (`data/intermediary/census`), historic redlining grades (`data/input/redlining`) from University of Richmond's [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58&text=intro) project.

 ### Download all data
-You can find all of the other input and intermediary files hosted externally.
+You can find all the input and intermediary files hosted externally in AWS S3:

-You can find them hosted as xz-compressed archives in AWS S3 here:
 ```
 s3://markup-public-data/isp/isp-input.tar.xz
 s3://markup-public-data/isp/isp-intermedairy.tar.xz